lamhq/tech-notes/devops/aws/4-storage/2-ec2-storage.md

 You can scale Amazon EBS volumes in two ways:

-- Increase the volume size, as long as it doesn’t increase above the maximum size limit.
+- Increase the volume size, as long as it doesn't increase above the maximum size limit.
 For EBS volumes, the maximum amount of storage you can have is 16 TB.
 - Attach multiple volumes to a single Amazon EC2 instance.

 ### Amazon EBS Use Cases